-- 1) Analysis of consistency with the release specifications of the mgmt set. - 2) Analysis of consistency between the vision and the requirement models. - 3) Mapping against the design, implementation, and deployment sets to evaluate the consistency and completeness and the semantic balance between information in the different sets. - 4) Analysis of changes between the current version of the artifacts and previous versions. - 5) Subjective review of other dimensions of quality.
+1) Analysis of consistency with the release specifications of the mgmt set.

+2) Analysis of consistency between the vision and the requirement models.

+3) Mapping against the design, implementation, and deployment sets to evaluate the consistency and completeness and the semantic balance between information in the different sets.

+4) Analysis of changes between the current version of the artifacts and previous versions.